arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 - InfluxDB
 - Grafana

-These four blocks will be running locally on the Portenta X8 board.
-We will use sensor data gathered using an Arduino MKR WiFi 1010 board to test the data logging application.
+These four blocks will be running locally on the [Arduino® Portenta X8](https://store.arduino.cc/products/portenta-x8) board.
+We will use data from an [Arduino® MKR WiFi 1010](https://store.arduino.cc/products/arduino-mkr-wifi-1010) board to test the data logging application.

 ## Goals